emrdgrmnci/CoronaVirusMVVM/README.md

 Purpose of the project
 ======================

-:earth_africa: This is the demo app which has a list of infected by COVID-19 :mask:
+:earth_africa: This is the demo app which has a list of infected countries by COVID-19 :mask:

 #### Powered by [NovelCovid](https://github.com/NovelCOVID/API) :star: